VeroBc/VeroBc/README.md

 - ⚡ Fun fact: ...
 -->

-- 🔭 I’m currently studying in Laboratoria, a Boootcamp to empowering women un technology!
+- 🔭 I’m currently studying in Laboratoria, a Boootcamp that empowers women in technology!